Strategies for using copies

 Ensure that input copies that are required to recover any single space do not share a stacked tape.

-If you are recovering table spaces and indexes that were copied with NGT Copy by using wildcarding and specifying copies for all partitions, the following example illustrates the order of the stacking supported:
+If you are recovering table spaces and indexes that were copied with BMC AMI Copy by using wildcarding and specifying copies for all partitions, the following example illustrates the order of the stacking supported:

 DB.TS DSNUM ALL DB.IXP PART 1 . . .
 DB.IXP PART n DB.IXN